Skip to main content

 • No full-term pregnancies

-• Pregnancy of first child after age 30
+• First pregnancy after age 30

 • Early menstruation (before age 13)